 I spent more than a few hours last week attempting to remove a rectangle mirror from an Enid Collins box bag.
-I used a variety of not so non-toxic mediums, pryed the wood sides from the lids, and with utmost patience finally cracked the mirror.
+I used a variety of not-so-non-toxic mediums, pried the wood sides from the lids and with utmost patience -- cracked the mirror.

 First, these mirrors come in three custom sizes - two rectangles and a circle.
 Second, the majority (if not all) of the mirrors are made from 1/16" thick glass mirror, which US glass suppliers simply no longer carry.

 I've searched intermittently for several years now for 1/16" glass mirror and have found only the thicker and heavier 1/8" glass mirror.
 It's not uncommon to find 1/8" glass mirror replacements on Enid Collins box bags.

 The promising news is I found out about a 1/16" thick acrylic mirror.
 I called a small family-run company, ZLazr, in Houston, Texas, whose rep said the process of making an acrylic mirror is identical to that of a glass mirror, just on acrylic.
 So I ordered a 3 1/2" round sample.
 And I'm waiting to see it for myself.
 I am also thinking about how replacing the glass mirrors with the acrylic mirrors effects the vintage-ness of the purse.

-In the meantime, I read about ZLazr and its founder and president Frankie Zamarron.
+In the meantime, I read about ZLazr and its founder and president, Frankie Zamarron.
 Mr. Zamarron started the business five years ago when he was nine years old.
-At 14, he states, "We are based here in the USA, we make everything here in the USA, our wood is bought in the USA, we were all born and raised in the USA and we are an American success story!"
+At 14, he stated, "We are based here in the USA, we make everything here in the USA, our wood is bought in the USA, we were all born and raised in the USA and we are an American success story!"

-So Enid Collins.
+So, Enid Collins.